itsgarryb/itsgarryb.github.io/_posts/2020-07-16-what-is-devops.markdown

 If all goes well it's time to go live!
 Deployment in production happens.
 Once this is done there is the operational/monitoring phase.
 Things such as applications, state of the infrastructure, errors, logs and more are kept under control.

 ## Final Thoughts
 Hopefully by now you have an idea of what DevOps is, at least on paper.
-DevOps, as I repeatedly stated, is first and foremost a cultural change that impacts all the figures involved in software development.
+DevOps, as I have repeatedly stated, is first and foremost a cultural change that impacts all the figures involved in software development.
 In fact, it requires a different, more modern approach to software development and distribution; in return, if implemented well, it provides us with several advantages such as the reduction of different problems and timescales.
 It also prepares us to better face challenges that previously would have been more problematic to manage.

+Should you find any mistake, technical or grammatical, please don't hesitate to let me know!